argimenes/speedy-ts-reactive/docs/architecture/INPUT_COMMANDS_AND_KEYBINDINGS.md

 ## Keybindings

-[`registerInputActions`](../../src/input/binding-catalog.ts) registers action metadata, scopes, default keyboard/mouse/custom triggers, and a handler which calls `context.run(id)`. [`BindingRegistry`](../../src/input/bindings.ts) matches a normalized event in the active scope, including chords and user overrides.
+Modules register their own actions through `register.binding`; [`registerInputActions`](../../src/input/binding-catalog.ts) retains legacy action metadata, scopes, default keyboard/mouse/custom triggers, and a handler which calls `context.run(id)`. [`BindingRegistry`](../../src/input/bindings.ts) matches a normalized event in the active scope, including chords and user overrides.

 The gateway derives the scope from current UI mode and mount policy, dispatches the match, then routes its action ID.
 Current implementations are distributed: